Trifid (M20) Star Cloud (M24) Pictures by Dick Locke

 Trifid (M20) nebula through the Star Cloud M24 in Sagittarius

 Above: Check out the dark nebula (Barnard 92, B92) on the right edge of the picture; looks like a black hole with a single star in it.
-See larger images below.
+2012 update, I see this is definitely called the Black Hole by "The SkyX Pro."

 M24, The Star Cloud in Sagittarius (plus B92 and B93)

-Above is a prime focus image 5/17.2004 in tough conditions.
+Above 2 images: prime focus image 5/17/2004 in tough conditions.
 Transparency went from good to fair during this 25 minute exposure with the Tak FS102 telescope.
-Dark Nebula B92 is the the circular are left of center, and left of that is B93.
+Dark Nebula Barnard 92 (B92) is the the circular area left of center, and left of that is B93.
 I think the open cluster left center is NGC 6603.
 B307 is left of and a tad below B92/93.
 ON the bottom center right, the red nebula is IC1283, and the two blue nebulae are NGC6589 and 90 (barely seen).
 Comparing and contrasting, the top image has a wider field of view; it used a 300mm lens vs. the 610mm focal length of the Tak/focal reducer.
 The images are "reversed" from each other, as well.
 The bottom image reflects the orientation in the Sky Atlas.

 A close look at the dark nebula from the top picture.